 •There is no official start or finish, it’s simply a common destination and theme for a mountain bike weekend.
 More people on the trail together means more laughs, safer riding environment and most importantly–it’s a ‘social happening’.

-•For those interested in pre-ridering with others, it’s recommended they rendezvous at the Country Club trailhead by 9:00a each morning.
+•For those interested in pre-riding with others, it’s recommended they rendezvous at the Country Club trailhead by 9:00a each morning.

 •All skill levels are welcome.

-•Based on group size and interests, we suggest splitting into smaller groups so that everyone is riding with people whom have similar expectations for ride time and trail selection.
+•Based on group size and interests, we suggest splitting into smaller groups so that everyone is riding with people who have similar expectations for ride time and trail selection.

-•For accurate riding directions, download gpx files here: Topofusion.com
+•For accurate riding directions, download gpx files here: TrailForks.com

-•30 miler fun ride pre-ride recommendation: You can pre-ride this loop starting and finishing at the Country Club trailhead.
+•30 Miler Gravel Grinder pre-ride recommendation: You can pre-ride this loop starting and finishing at the Country Club trailhead.
 Start riding east on FR 185 and ride counterclockwise to FR271 to FR224 to FR 267 to FR283C to FR283 to FR7 and end on FR182.

 Great.
 Now that we’ve got the small talk out of the way, let’s get the party started.

-If you’re going to join in on pre-ride weekend, we encourage you to post your plans to Epic’s FB page in order to let others know you’re going to be there, and so ride groups can begin taking shape prior to arrival.
+If you’re going to join in on the pre-ride weekend, we encourage you to post your plans to Tour of the White Mountain’s Facebook Page in order to let others know you’re going to be there and so ride groups can begin taking shape prior to arrival.
 Also, it’s important to know who will be supplying the post ride beverages.